gbv/json-anystream/README.md

 })
 ```

+The constructur takes an options objects that can optionally contain a `adjust` method that is called for each object in the resulting stream before it is emitted.

 ### `anystream.addStream`
 A middleware for [express](https://www.npmjs.com/package/express) that provides the result of `anystream.make` as `req.anystream`.
 The input can be one of the following:
 - A compatible data stream directly via POST data.